adscorp100/mdhomecarebuild/src/content/blog/ndis-community-participation.md

 - The Benefits of Community Participation Activities for People Living with Disability: [Community participation plays a crucial role in enhancing the lives of people living with disabilities](https://ucareicare.com.au/benefits-of-community-participation-activities/)

 ‍

+## Frequently Asked Questions

+### What exactly does NDIS community participation funding cover?
+NDIS community participation funding covers the supports needed to help participants engage in community, social, and recreational activities.
+This includes funding for support workers to accompany you to events, transportation assistance, and support to join group activities.
+It's important to understand that NDIS typically covers the disability-related support costs (like support worker hours), not the standard activity costs themselves (like ticket prices or membership fees) that anyone would pay.

+### What's the difference between Core and Capacity Building supports for community participation?
+Core supports (Support Category 4) fund day-to-day assistance to help you participate in activities right now, such as a support worker to accompany you to events.
+These funds are flexible and can be used across different Core categories.
+Capacity Building supports (Support Category 9) focus on developing your skills for more independent participation in the future, such as social skills training or travel training programs.
+Capacity Building funds are less flexible and must be used within their specific category.

+### How do I include community participation in my NDIS plan?
+To include community participation in your NDIS plan, clearly identify your social and community goals during your planning meeting.
+Be specific about what activities you want to engage in and what support you'll need to participate.
+Provide examples of how these activities will help you work toward greater independence or well-being.
+If community participation isn't in your current plan, you can request a plan review to include these goals and related funding.

+### Can I use my NDIS funding for any community activity I want?
+You can use your NDIS funding for community activities that align with your goals and are considered "reasonable and necessary."
+The activity should help you pursue your goals, increase your independence, build your capacity, or improve your well-being.
+Activities can range from recreational pursuits to educational courses, but they should have a clear connection to addressing your disability-related needs.

+### How do I find inclusive community activities in my area?
+Look for inclusive activities through local community centers, disability-specific organizations, and council websites.
+Online platforms like MyCareSpace and community Facebook groups can be valuable resources.
+Your Local Area Coordinator (LAC) or Support Coordinator can also help identify suitable options.
+Don't forget to check with local libraries, community colleges, and volunteer organizations that might offer accessible programs.

+### What if I experience anxiety about participating in community activities?
+Many NDIS participants experience anxiety about joining new activities.
+Start with small, low-pressure activities in environments where you feel comfortable.
+Consider having a trusted support worker accompany you initially.
+Some participants use Capacity Building funding for programs specifically designed to build social confidence.
+Discuss these concerns with your support team who can help develop strategies to gradually increase your comfort with community participation.